 "Our campsite on the end of a loop is set off from the other sites.
 We have Tennessee woods with no sites on three sides of us."

 Camping on the Trace tonight at National Park Service’s Jeff Busby Campground, A very nice, small campground that accepts no reservations and is free.
 You can’t beat that.

 Our side trip today was to Vicksburg National Military Park.
-Beginning at the stone entrance is a sixteen mile tour loop of the park's 1330 monuments, markers, tablets, and plaques that parallels Union siege and Confederate defensive lines.
-Over 100,000 soldiers from 28 states fought for the control...
+The stone entrance is a sixteen-mile tour loop of the park's 1330 monuments, markers, tablets, and plaques that parallels Union siege and Confederate defensive lines.
+Over 100,000 soldiers from 28 states fought for the control of Vicksburg...

 Joshua Tree National Park encompasses two deserts: Coloradan the South & Mojave in the north part of the park.
 Lots of Joshua Trees growing in the Mojave Desert. very scenic!

 It's fun to have visitors from out of town.
 While we were in Bend, Diana's brother Al, Robt's son, and daughter Travis & Sarah came to town for a visit.
 Also, friends Mirela, Julia (not pictured), Ann and Craig.